monsoonmaelstrom/book2/book2.md

 Within the next hour, we’re entering Lusigan.
 Davy immediately takes us to a large house near the center of the city, and we hand our horses off to the help that comes rushing from the house’s stables.
 Davy quickly approaches the door and knocks while Liam and I trail behind.

-I have no idea whose house this is, though I’m guessing Liam also knows.
+I have no idea whose house this is, though I’m guessing Liam knows.

 The door is opened by a middle-aged woman.
 “Davy Iverson, to see Amelia Price,” he announces to her.